-Teacher-rating websites can be a mixed bag.
+Websites allowing you to rate teachers can be a mixed bag.
 Sometimes they give you useful insight into how a course works and what to expect if you choose it.
 Sometimes they’re simply dumping grounds for students to vent their frustration, regardless of whether the teacher is actually good or not.

-1. Rate My Teachers
+3. Rate My Teachers

 Since its creation, Rate My Teachers has changed hands between different owners.
 It had a redesign from its new owners, so it’s unlike what people remember from the past.